eclipse-threadx/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 You will complete the following tasks:

-* Install a set of embedded development tools for programming the STM DevKit in C.
+* Install a set of embedded development tools for programming the STM DevKit in C
-* Build an image and flash it onto the STM DevKit.
+* Build an image and flash it onto the STM DevKit
-* Use Azure IoT Central to create cloud components, view properties, view device telemetry, and call direct commands.
+* Use Azure IoT Central to create cloud components, view properties, view device telemetry, and call direct commands

 ## Prerequisites